Your Hobbies and Interests Tell a Story: Tailor Yours to Your Resume

 Get it right

-The way your talk about your hobbies and interests says more about your personality and your suitability for a job than you might think.
+The way you talk about your hobbies and interests says more about your personality and your suitability for a job than you might think.
 Perhaps, in your mind, your weekend sky-diving shows an adventurous side of you that will appeal to employers.
-But, as chef-consultant Gary E. Miller says, “I want to know that the person is going to show up for work on Monday.
-For extracurricular activities, I look for people who list things like soccer and hockey because then I know they’re team players.”

 Dos and don’ts